kevinolega/callcentertrainingtips/_posts/2019-08-12-media-sucks.md

 Imagine having a match with Manny Pacquiao in a few months.

-Do you think you can expect to win with just watching Rocky, a few boxing movies, YouTube videos and reading some boxing books?
+Do you think you can expect to win with just watching a few boxing movies, YouTube videos and reading boxing books?

 You need to be at the gym, practicing on the punching bag, getting coached by an experienced boxer, sparring with other fighters.

 In the same way, to learn a language, you must SPEAK it.

-Daily practice, SPEAKING and confronting your weakness, until you are skilled enough.
+Daily practice, SPEAKING and confronting your weakness, until you are skilled enough is the missing element in hundreds of Filipinos who send me messages every week.

 What you need is real practice.

+The kind of practice where your mouth is moving.

+And English words are coming out of your mouth.

 Not practice in your head.